 Have a slice of cake and tea at one of the many pleasant family-friendly tea gardens while the kids have a ball in the play areas.

-44. Grysbok and Cape Recife Nature Reserves
+44. Cape Recife Nature Reserve and Lighthouse

 45. Cuyler Manor Museum

 See how the artisans of old plied their trades by visiting the Cuyler Manor Museum in Uitenhage – restored and furnished in the style of its day.

 46. Wholesome Food or Farmers' Markets